github/codeql/change-notes/1.19/extractor-javascript.md

         - include: "**/*-min.js"
 ```

-* The TypeScript compiler is now included in the LGTM Enterprise and Ql command-line tools installations, and you no longer need to install it manually.
+* The TypeScript compiler is now included in the LGTM Enterprise and QL command-line tools installations, and you no longer need to install it manually.
   If you need to override the compiler version, set the `SEMMLE_TYPESCRIPT_HOME` environment variable to
   point to an installation of the `typescript` NPM package.